Skip to Content

 $300,000/3 years

-Core operating support to advance the economic well-being and mobility of justice-impacted Inland Empire residents, prioritizing women of color, through comprehensive workforce development, leadership development, and public policy efforts.
+Core operating support and efforts to improve the economic mobility of formerly incarcerated men and women in the greater Los Angeles area through comprehensive workforce development and public policy efforts.

 More Information